 Designed for families and those just who want to enjoy the countryside without any large hills.
 The route is undulating and ascends for a total of 390M (1280ft) whilst passing through a number of small villages with pubs and Coffee shops.
 There is one feed station at Stamfordham.

-This ride is for semi serious cyclists or those who want a challenge.
+This ride is for cyclists who want a challenge.
 It is a hilly route and not to be entered without a little previous training.
-The route is the same route as Rides C and D for the first half and then goes off in a different direction to eventually join up with ride C again for the last 1/3rd of the ride.
 It ascends 1217M (3993ft) in the 64mls.
 There are feed stations at Netherwitton, Cambo and Stamfordham.
 The ride also passes through a number of villages and hamlets where there are pubs and coffee shops.

-All rides use safe and quiet roads and visit numerous villages along their way.
+Timing Stations are situated around the routes and at the start/finish.
+It is important that all riders ensure that their timing chip is securely attached to their helmet on the left side so that the organisers can accurately monitor where riders are on the course.
 Finishers in all events will be given a finishing time as well as intermediate split times.
 Riders will be able to download a certificate after completion of the event which will show their finishing time.